MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/update-azure-cli.md

 ## Manual Update
 [!INCLUDE [az-upgrade](includes/az-upgrade.md)]

+`az upgrade` is supported on Windows, macOS and some Linux distros as long as installation is supported.
+It only supports upgrading to the latest version.

+When `azure-cli` is already the latest version, running `az upgrade` will check and update all installed [extensions](azure-cli-extensions-overview.md).

 ## Automatic Update

-You can enable Azure CLI to upgrade automatically through [configuration](/cli/azure/config).
+If you would like to keep up with the latest version of Azure CLI, you can enable the CLI to upgrade automatically through [configuration](/cli/azure/config).

 ```azurecli
 az config set auto-upgrade.enable=yes